zshall/keymaster/README.md

 Keymaster has no dependencies and can be used completely standalone.
 It should not interfere with any JavaScript libraries or frameworks.

 _*Preferably use a minified version that fits your workflow.
-You can use the (minified) CDN link above or run `make` to have UglifyJS (if you have it installed) create a
+You can use the (minified) CDN link above or run `make` to have Terser (if you have it installed) create a
 `keymaster.min.js` file for you._

 ### NodeJS